 FOREWORD

-Surveillance is essential in plant protection.
+Surveillance is an essential component in national phytosanitary systems .
 Article IV of the IPPC prescribes general provisions for the organizational arrangements for national plant protection and specifically states that the responsibilities of an official national plant protection organization shall include “the surveillance of growing plants, including both areas under cultivation and wild flora, and of plants and plant products in storage or in transportation, with the object of reporting the occurrence, outbreak and spread of pests, and of controlling those pests (ISPM 6, 2018).

 ISPM 6 (Surveillance) is the International Standard for Phytosanitary Measures relating to plant health surveillance, and describes the requirements for surveillance and the specific requirements and components of a National Surveillance System.
 ISPM 6 (Surveillance) was adopted by the Thirteenth Session of the Commission on Phytosanitary Measures in April 2018 after three years of consultation and revision, and replaced the original ISPM 6 (Guidelines for surveillance) that was adopted by the 29th FAO Conference in 1997.

-Whilst this guide was developed and published in 2016 (during the review and drafting of the ISPM 6 revision), a formal review by the IPPC surveillance expert working group in 2020 (representing all IPPC regions and led by the IPPC Implementation and Capacity Development Committee) concluded that the guide was still technically valid and aligned with ISPM 6 (Surveillance) 2018.
+Whilst this guide was developed and published in 2016 (during the review and drafting of the ISPM 6 revision), a review by the expert group in 2020 concluded that the guide was still technically valid and aligned with ISPM 6 (Surveillance) adopted in 2018.
 This guide therefore provides current and appropriate guidance to contracting parties in the requirements for surveillance and the components of National surveillance systems.